react-native-admob/admob/docs/docs/components/GAMBannerAd.md

 ### `sizes`

 The available sizes of the banner.
 Can be a predefined sizes via `BannerAdSize` or custom dimensions, e.g. `300x200`.
-Available only in Ad Manager ad.

 | Type                                        |
 | :------------------------------------------ |